nerdgeneration/containerless/README.md

 **CentOS 6**: This uses chroot containerisation.
 Simply running the ./install script should do.

 **CentOS 7**: This uses systemd containerisation.
 The /var/containers folder must be a btrfs mount (which you must do yourself), then run the ./install script.

+**CentOS 8**: This is currently a symlink to CentOS 6 because 8 doesn't have btrfs support.

 The install script disables SELinux, installs some packages, does an update and pushes the scripts to /usr/local/bin.